NOAA-ORR-ERD/PyGnome/_sources/installing.txt

 Dependencies
 ---------------------
-pyGNOME depends on a numbero f third party packages -- teh complete list can be found in the `requirements.txt` file.
-This file can also be processed by the `pip` pacakge installer, which (if all goes well) will auto install all the dependencies.
+pyGNOME depends on a number of third party packages -- the complete list can be found in the `requirements.txt` file.
+This file can also be processed by the `pip` package installer, which (if all goes well) will auto install all the dependencies.

 Binary Instalation